Tek Eye Logo

 <a href="http://www.example.com/md/md-sitemap.php" title="All Our Pages">Full Website Index</a>

-There is no a restriction on the number of web pages listed in the HTML website index or sitemap.xml by the sitemap builder code.
-Though ultimately the possible unlimited pages depends upon the web server resources.
+There is no restriction on the number of web pages listed in the HTML website index or sitemap.xml by the sitemap builder code.
+However, the possible unlimited pages are dependent upon the web server resources.
 For the sitemap.xml a new file is generated for each 50000 entries (named sitemap-x.xml where x starts at 1).

 How to Create a Sitemap for a Website